-Draw $\tT_{**}$ at random, weighted by the degree of the root $\root$.
-In this argument, we make the root explicit by denoting the tree by $(\tT_{**}, \root)$.
+Draw $\tT_*'$ at random, weighted by the degree of the root $\root$.
+In this argument, we make the root explicit by denoting the tree by $(\tT_*', \root)$.
 Reveal the degree $d_1=\deg(\root)$ of the root.
-We have $d_1>0$ with probability 1.
-Take a uniformly random neighboring check $a \in \partial \root$, and a uniformly random descendant $i$ of $a$ (we know that $a$ has $k-1$ descendants).
+We have $d_1>0$ almost surely.
+Take a uniformly random neighboring check $a \in\partial\root$, and a uniformly random descendant $i$ of $a$ (we know that $a$ has $k-1$ descendants).
 Reveal the number of descendants of $i$.
 Let this number be $d_2-1$, so that $i$ has $d_2$ neighbors in total.
-Note that we do not reveal any of the messages in $\tT_{**}$.
+Note that we do not reveal any of the messages in $\tT_*'$.
 At this point, consider the incoming messages to the variable nodes $\root$ and $i$ except for $\nuai{a}{\root}$ and $\nuai{a}{i}$, and the incoming messages to the check $a$ except for $\nuia{\root}{a}$ and $\nuia{i}{a}$.
 Call this vector of messages $M$.
-The messages in $M$ are independent, with probability $\hQ$ of for each incoming message to variable nodes to be 0, and probability $Q$ for incoming messages to $a$ to be 0\footnote{The argument establishing this is essentially the one above, where we showed that $\U(\tT_{*})=\U(\T_*)$.}.
-The messages $\nuai{a}{\root}$, $\nuai{a}{i}$, $\nuia{\root}{a}$ and $\nuia{i}{a}$ are deterministic functions of $M$.
+The messages in $M$ are independent, with probability $\hQ$ of for each incoming message to variable nodes to be 0, and probability $Q$ for incoming messages to $a$ to be 0.\footnote{The argument establishing this is essentially the one above, where we showed that $\U(\tT_{*})=\U(\T_*)$.} The messages $\nuai{a}{\root}$, $\nuai{a}{i}$, $\nuia{\root}{a}$ and $\nuia{i}{a}$ are deterministic functions of~$M$.
 Finally, notice that $d_1$ and $d_2$ are independent, and identically distributed as $1+ \Po(\alpha k)$.
-At this point, it is clear that $(\tT_{**},i)$ is distributed identically to $(\tT_{**}, \root)$, which establishes unimodularity. \end{proof} \begin{lemma} Let $\F$ be a map from `trees with marked edges' to `trees with marked variable nodes' defined as follows: $\F(\T)$ is obtained from $\T$ by putting a $\c$ mark on vertex $i$ if and only if at least two incoming edges have a $0$ mark.
+At this point, it is clear that $(\tT_*',i)$ is distributed identically to $(\tT_*', \root)$, which establishes unimodularity. \end{pf}

+\begin{lemma} Let $\F$ be a map from ``trees with marked edges'' to ``trees with marked variable nodes'' defined as follows: $\F(\T)$ is obtained from $\T$ by putting a $\mathsf{ c }$ mark on vertex $i$ if and only if at least two incoming edges have a $0$ mark.